Ways to get involved

 - bring special treasures/taonga from home to share

 - display things your child makes at the service at home

-- share photographs between the ECE service or Kōhanga Reo and home – of special people, important events and everyday learning.
+- share photographs between the early learning service or Kōhanga Reo and home – of special people, important events and everyday learning.

-Talking openly will also help you learn more about how the ECE service or Kōhanga Reo is run, and help educators learn more about your family or whānau and communities who are part of your child’s life.
+Talking openly will also help you learn more about how the early learning service or Kōhanga Reo is run, and help educators learn more about your family or whānau and communities who are part of your child’s life.

 Spend time with your child at the service

-Your ECE service or Kōhanga Reo will encourage you to spend time there regularly, joining in and just having fun.
+Your early learning service or Kōhanga Reo will encourage you to spend time there regularly, joining in and just having fun.
 This helps build your relationship with the them.

 You can share information about your child’s family history or whakapapa, your family culture and customs with the educators.
 Offer to share your skills or knowledge with the children, eg cooking, crafts or gardening.

-Other ways of spending time at the ECE service or Kōhanga Reo are:
+Other ways of spending time at the early learning service or Kōhanga Reo are: